By Belle Plaine Mayor Dave Fish

 Dear Citizens of Belle Plaine:

-Hang in their everyone, spring is coming!
+Hang in there everyone, spring is just around the corner!

 As Always, “Go Plainsmen.”
-Remember it is up to all of us to make Belle Plaine, the best hometown in Iowa!
+Remember, it is up to all of us to make Belle Plaine the best hometown in Iowa!